 Circuits supply optimization

-Tipically, the water temperature in each circuit is defined by the Sauter controllers using a linear function of the outdoor temperature, measured by wired sensors.
+Tipically, the temperature of hot water injected in each circuit follows a linear function of the outdoor temperature, measured by wired sensors.

-The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building.
+The cell circuit (in green on the following map) is the most difficult to regulate, being too long, not insulated and supplying prefabricated offices from the 80s that were quickly added to the laboratory building : tin walls, no crawl space, improperly sized heaters.

 Collecting datasets…